fcfort/betterment-csv-chrome/README.md

 `grunt package --privateKey ../relative/path/to/key.pem`

+## Uploading

+`grunt webstore_upload --secretsFile ../relative/path/to/secrets.json`

+Accept the OAuth2 prompt that opens in your browser.

 ## Testing

 This project uses Mocha for testing.
 Run tests using `mocha`.
 Requires node.js to be installed.